hyperledger/besu-docs/docs/public-networks/how-to/use-besu-api/json-rpc.md

 # Use JSON-RPC over HTTP, WebSocket, and IPC

+JSON-RPC APIs allow you to interact with your node.
+JSON-RPC endpoints are not enabled by default.

+!!! caution

+    You should secure access to your nodes JSON-RPC endpoints.
+Users with access to your node via JSON-RPC are making calls directly to your node, hence can cause your node to consume resources.

 To enable JSON-RPC over HTTP or WebSocket, use the [`--rpc-http-enabled`](../../reference/cli/options.md#rpc-http-enabled) and [`--rpc-ws-enabled`](../../reference/cli/options.md#rpc-ws-enabled) options.